 FAMILY FRIENDLY ACTIVITIES WITHIN THE PEMBERTON ACCOMMODATION REGION

-Diamond Forest Farmstay is located just 15 minutes drive North of Pemberton towards Manjimup.
-This central location is perfect to provide guests with access to the best of both worlds – the natural beauty and tourism icons of Pemberton, Northcliffe and Walpole, and the convenience of the commercial hub and attractions of Manjimup.
+Diamond Forest Farmstay is located just under 15 minutes drive North East of Pemberton towards Manjimup which is 10 minutes away.
+This central location is perfect to provide guests with access to the best of both worlds – the natural beauty and tourism icons of Pemberton, Northcliffe and Walpole, and the convenience of the commercial hub and the ever increasing number of attractions in Manjimup.
 Provided below is a brief overview of what to see and do around the Pemberton region.

 For comprehensive information about the local area and its attractions please visit either the Pemberton Visitor Centre or Manjimup Visitors center along with any of the links provided below.
 For some helpful safe driving tips for our region translated into several languages please visit the Manjimup Shire website.